Vishvam-06/Experiment-6/README.md

 4)Algorithm: Assign Grade Based on Marks

 Start
-Read the marks of the student as an integer.
+Input subject using subject = int(input("Enter a subject:"))
-If marks ≥ 90,
+If subject >= 90, print "Grade A"
-Display “Grade A”
-Else if marks ≥ 75,
+Else if subject >= 75, print "Grade B"
-Display “Grade B”
-Else if marks ≥ 60,
+Else if subject >= 60, print "Grade C"
-Display “Grade C”
-Else if marks ≥ 40,
+Else if subject >= 40, print "Grade D"
-Display “Grade D”
-Else,
+Else, print "Fail"
-Display “Fail”
+Stop

 5)Algorithm: Check Whether a Year is a Leap Year